Reading: Psalm 26

 Response: Heavenly Father, I want to be your friend.
 I want to love you because you first loved me and showed that love through your son, Jesus.
 Help me to choose my friends wisely as I let your life and joy shine through me.
 Amen.

-Your Turn: Do your friends encourage you in your faith walk?
+Your Turn: Do your friends encourage you in your faith?
 Are you letting light shine?

 Reading: Psalm 101